 Local job centre is the best place to start looking for a job.
-Each year job centres countrywide place ove 2 million people in work.
+Each year job centers countrywide place over 2 million people in work.
 They are linked to a computer database which can give information about jobs all over the UK and abroad.

 Their website at www.jobcentreplus.gov.uk

-Any member of the public can use the service you don't have to be unemployed.
-Once you have identified a job that interests you then the staff can provide you with more details of it.
-They can also make further arrangements, for example organising an interview appointment
+Any member of the public can use the service you don’t have to be unemployed.
+Once you have identified a job that interests you then the staff can provide you with more details about it.
+They can also make further arrangements, for example organizing an interview appointment

 Employment Service Job Centre